christianhg/brummefar.dk/src/pages/hashes-and-salts.md

 // => different hash
 ```

 Nothing has changed about how a user registers themselves in a system or how they re-enter it.
 But the process of checking their integrity is slightly changed.
 Upon registration, they still enter their desired password in cleartext which is then hashed.
 In addition a random salt is generated, hashed and persisted.
-The salt is then hashed together with the hashed password to create what can be considered a unique hash for this input at this point in time:
+The salt is then hashed together with the hashed password to create what can be considered a unique hash for this input at this point:

 ![Creating password hash with salt](../images/hashes-and-salts-a.svg)